szhaolab/lab-wiki/setup_rstudio_server.md

 This step will apply a node for you and set up rstudio server.
 The R you are using and its library will be the same as in the environment you run this `sbatch` command.

-You can modify, memory, run time, port number, password, the location of your singalarity image, *etc* in `rstudio_server.sh` .
+You can modify memory, run time, port number, password, the location of your singalarity image, *etc* in `rstudio_server.sh` .

 -   Then use `squeue -u $USER` on discovery to check for node name.
 I usually do this in morning, when the node is easy to get.
 For example, you may get the following output